 PhD Candidate and GA Instructor in Waipahu, Hawaii

-Born and raised in the UK, and now a permanent US/Hawaii resident, Ashiyan holds a Post-Graduate Diploma in Software Engineering from the University of Oxford, UK, an M.A. in the Chinese Business World from the University of London (SOAS), UK and a B.Sc. in International Politics & Computer Science from Keele University, UK.
+Born and raised in the UK, and now permanently US based, Ashiyan holds a Post-Graduate Diploma in Software Engineering from the University of Oxford, UK, an M.A. in the Chinese Business World from the University of London (SOAS), UK and a B.Sc. in International Politics & Computer Science from Keele University, UK.

 Ashiyan is engaged in community development, as a member of the Baha'i Faith community, and hosts the 'World Notes' world news and music radio show on KTUH.